biinari/PHP_Codesniffer-VariableAnalysis/README.md

 ================================

 Forked from https://github.com/grohiro/PHP_Codesniffer-VariableAnalysis and merged different PRs.
+Code Modernization for PHP7 and ongoing changes coming up.

 Plugin for PHP_CodeSniffer static analysis tool that adds analysis of problematic variable use.